GSEL9/emQTL-biclustering/README.md

 # emQTL-clustering
-Comparing clustering algorithms applied to Bonferroni corrected p-values computed from CpG methylation and gene expression data.
-The aims is to elucidate biological relevance of emQTL.
+Comparing clustering algorithms applied to Bonferroni corrected p-values.
+The p-values are calculated from Pearson's correlations between DNA methylation CpG data and gene expression data.
+The aim of the clustering is to elucidate biological relevance of emQTL.